 Most of the extra software and peripherals Coleco promised for the ADAM never surfaced.
 However, third-party support for the ADAM was surprisingly large.
 A new external power supply meant the noisy, slow daisy-wheel printer could be replaced.
 Floppy drives could be added, and faster modems could be used.

-The ColecoVision had very few exclusive games, partly due to lasting only two years in production, partly because Coleco continued to release games for the Atari 2600 and Intellivision as well as for their own console.
+The ColecoVision had very few exclusive games, partly due to lasting only two years in production, partly because Coleco continued to release games for the 2600 and the Intellivision as well as for their own console.
 (Atari, for their part, released a few games for the ColecoVision under the Atarisoft label.)
 Most of its game library consisted of ports of arcade games, though these conversions usually turned out better than the versions produced for competing consoles; as noted, its version of Donkey Kong was nearly flawless and came bundled with the system.
+It was such a good port, in fact, that Nintendo themselves took great influence from the Colecovision when designing the The Nintendo Entertainment System.

 Both the ColecoVision and the Coleco ADAM were quickly discontinued after The Great Video Game Crash of 1983 killed the market.
 Coleco itself quickly followed them; while they had a huge hit with the Cabbage Patch Kids dolls in 1984, they eventually lost the license and sold themselves to Hasbro in 1989.